nuggetbucket54/moneymoneyvr/README.md

 You may also want to install the Arduino IDE, as it provides the easiest environment to work with Arduino hardware.

+### Installation
+- Install the necessary Python libraries with `pip install pyautogui pyserial`

+- Install the necessary node modules by navigating to the `video_sockets` directory, initializing the node server with `npm init`, and installing necessary dependencies with `npm i`

+- You may also need to install the [necessary libraries](https://www.arduino.cc/reference/en/libraries/mpu6050_light/) for the MPU6050 gyroscope module.
+This can be done through the Arduino IDE's built-in library installation tool.
+See [here](https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries/) for clarification.

 Check out my teammate Hinson's video on the headset here: